Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Conclusions

 \item \textbf{Energy threshold optimization:} Increasing the minimum neutrino energy threshold improves the angular resolution and suppresses the atmospheric neutrino background, but at the cost of reducing the event statistics.
 For a 30\,km$^3$ undersea/underwater neutrino telescope (e.g., HUNT) that features rapidly improving angular resolution with energy (down to $\sim0.04^\circ$ above 300~TeV), the optimal sensitivity is reached at a threshold of a few hundred TeV.
 In contrast, IceCube-Gen2 shows a weaker energy dependence in its angular resolution; for this detector, selecting $E_\nu > 100$~TeV strikes a better balance between the angular precision and event statistics.

-\item \textbf{Flux-limited AGN extrapolation and XLF systematics:} Our likelihood analysis is performed on a flux-limited AGN subset selected to satisfy $\bar{d} > 3\sigma_{\rm psf}$, ensuring that source confusion does not bias the inference.
-The total neutrino contribution from the full AGN population is then obtained via extrapolation using the AGN XLF.
-The associated uncertainty is strongly controlled by the adopted flux threshold $F_{\rm min}$.
-For $F_{\rm min} \leq 10^{-14}\,{\rm erg\ cm^{-2}\ s^{-1}}$, the extrapolation uncertainty remains small ($\leq 10\%$), whereas for $F_{\rm min} \geq 7\times10^{-13}\,{\rm erg\ cm^{-2}\ s^{-1}}$ the inferred total contribution becomes unreliable, as the correction factor is dominated by uncertainties in the faint-end slope and normalization of the XLF.
+\item \textbf{Flux-limited AGN extrapolation and XLF systematics:} Our likelihood analysis is performed on a flux-limited AGN subset selected to satisfy $\bar{d} > 3\sigma_{\rm psf}$, ensuring that source confusion does not bias the fitted template fraction $f$.
+The total neutrino contribution from the full AGN population, $f_{\rm tot}$, is then obtained by applying the flux-threshold and XLF corrections.
+The associated uncertainty is strongly controlled by the adopted flux threshold $F_{\rm min}$, { or $F_{\rm cut}$ when applying the source-confusion criterion to practical detector.} For $F_{\rm min} \leq 10^{-14}\,{\rm erg\ cm^{-2}\ s^{-1}}$, the extrapolation uncertainty remains small ($\leq 10\%$), whereas for $F_{\rm min} \geq 7\times10^{-13}\,{\rm erg\ cm^{-2}\ s^{-1}}$ the inferred total contribution becomes unreliable, as the correction factor is dominated by uncertainties in the faint-end slope and normalization of the XLF.

-\item \textbf{Implications for next-generation neutrino telescopes:} {In the energy range above 300\,TeV, a 30\,km$^3$-scale underwater neutrino telescope is expected to reach a significance of $8.7\sigma$ with one year of exposure.
-With five years of exposure, the significance increases to $\sim 19\sigma$, while the total AGN neutrino fraction can be constrained to a relative precision of $\delta \simeq 10\%$.
-For IceCube-Gen2, considering all neutrinos above 100~TeV, the achievable confidence level is $\sim3.1\sigma$ with five years of exposure. }
+\item \textbf{Implications for next-generation neutrino telescopes:} { Within the eFEDS-based population-correlation framework considered here,} a 30\,km$^3$-scale underwater neutrino telescope can reach a significance of {$6.1\sigma$ above 300\,TeV} with one year of exposure.
+With five years of exposure, the significance increases to {$\sim 13.4\sigma$}, and the total AGN neutrino fraction can be constrained to a relative precision of {$\delta \simeq 13\%$}.
+For IceCube-Gen2, using neutrinos above 100~TeV, the expected significance is {$\sim3.1\sigma$ with ten years of exposure}.

-\item \textbf{Sensitivity to partial AGN contributions:} For a 30\,km$^3$-scale underwater neutrino telescope, if AGNs contribute a fraction $\alpha \leq0.17$ of the total diffuse neutrino flux, it is not distinguishable from an isotropic background at the $3\sigma$ level with three years of exposure.
-Even with an extended exposure of 10 years, contribution below $\alpha \simeq 0.09$ remains undetectable at the same significance.
-For a larger contribution, the detection significance scales approximately linearly with $f_{\rm tot}$. \end{itemize}
+\item \textbf{Sensitivity to partial AGN contributions:} For a 30\,km$^3$-scale underwater neutrino telescope, an AGN contribution of {$\alpha \leq0.25$} to the astrophysical neutrino flux would not be distinguishable from an isotropic background at the $3\sigma$ level with three years of exposure. {For larger contributions, the detection significance scales approximately with the eFEDS-resolved template component.} \end{itemize}